Country music is no stranger to the shocking, horrifying and scandalous.

 Today's squabbles may seem insignificant in comparison to country's former bad boys and outspoken musicians, who weren't afraid to steal corpses and set fires.
 Here are the 11 most shocking moments in country music history.

-11. Blake Shelton calls classic country fans “old farts” and “jackasses”.
+11. Blake Shelton calls classic country fans "old farts" and "jackasses"

 During a Great American Country special in 2013, Blake Shelton voiced his controversial opinion about country music moving away from its roots.
 His comment sparked a continuing debate over traditional country music versus pop-country and led to artists from both camps firing insults at each other.
-Jason Aldean famously told Zac Brown, “Nobody gives a sh*t what you think,” after Brown called a Luke Bryan song the worst he had ever heard.
-Aldean and Shelton were also recipients of criticism for their vapid pop songs “1994” and “Boys ‘Round Here”, respectively.
+Jason Aldean famously told Zac Brown, "Nobody gives a sh*t what you think," after Brown called a Luke Bryan song the worst he had ever heard.
+Aldean and Shelton were also recipients of criticism for their pop country songs "1994" and "Boys 'Round Here," respectively.

-10. George Jones is arrested for drunk driving.
+10. George Jones is arrested for drunk driving

-“No Show Jones” had problems with alcohol, which were well documented.
+"No Show Jones" had problems with alcohol, which were well documented.
 When a video was released in 1980 of the Possum struggling with police officers during his arrest, his problems were revealed to the public eye.
-Jones looked disheveled and pissed off, bringing light to country’s long-standing problems with drug and alcohol abuse.
-Jones also famously rode a tractor to a bar when his wife hid his car keys.
+Jones looked disheveled and pissed off, bringing light to country's long-standing problems with drug and alcohol abuse.

-9. Hank Williams, Jr. compares President Obama to Hitler.
+9. Hank Williams, Jr. insults President Obama

 In 2011, Hank Williams, Jr. made an appearance on a talk show to discuss politics.
 He wasn't shy about voicing his opinion as he stated that a golf outing between President Obama and Speaker of the House John Boehner was like "Hitler playing golf with Netanyahu."
 He continued to claim Obama was the enemy.
 After the show, ESPN quickly dropped Williams from his famous gig as the singer introducing Monday Night Football.